 During the travel times of the children of occupational travellers, remote supervision by the main schools or the mobile area teachers can also supplement the face-to-face lessons.

-The mobile Bereichslehrer (regional teachers) make an important contribution to supporting and encouraging the travelling children in all Länder.
+The Bereichslehrer (regional teachers) make an important contribution to supporting and encouraging the travelling children in all Länder.
 They look after not only the children from their own Federal State but also travelling children and act as a link between the school and parents, the Stammschule and Stützpunktschule as well as the relevant teachers.
-They particularly offer counselling and information during the child’s entire school career, accompany the children outside the lessons and can also offer homework supervision and remedial teaching.
+They particularly offer counselling, information and coordination during the child’s entire school career, accompany the children outside the lessons and in some of the Länder can also offer homework supervision and remedial teaching.

 The school logbook for the subjects German, mathematics and the first foreign language, introduced by resolution of the Standing Conference, enables the children of occupational travellers to continue working on their individual learning status during the trip.
 Furthermore, the school logbook documents the individual learning development and is proof of their attendance at school.
 A supplementary handout for teachers contains all the necessary information on how to use the school logbook.